By Maria Calabrese, JD, MS

 Ingredients and Tools for Making THC Chocolate

-Fat Source: 1 tablespoon coconut oil or unsalted butter (optional, to improve infusion)
+Optional Fat Source: 1 tbsp coconut oil or unsalted butter (helps with infusion)

-Extras: Sea salt, nuts, or dried fruit for added flavor
+Extras: Sea salt, nuts, dried fruit, or flavor extracts

 Dosage Control in Cannabis-Infused Chocolate

-If you desire a milder dose, adjust by using less cannabis or increasing the batch size.
-Always use a precision scale for accurate measurements, and remember that it’s best to start with a lower dose—try half a piece initially and wait 1–2 hours to gauge the effects before consuming more.
+If you want a milder dose, use less cannabis or increase the batch size.
+Always use a precision scale for accurate measurements.
+Start with half a piece and wait 1–2 hours to gauge effects before consuming more — edibles typically take longer to take effect than inhaled cannabis 11.

 Step-by-Step Cannabis Chocolate Recipe